-- 1. Specify clear academic qualifications for the position and specific hiring criteria; - 2.
-List a final deadline for applications, or state that the search will continue until the position has been filled; - 3.
-State that Fairfield is a Catholic Jesuit university; - 4.
-Include the following EEO/AA wording for ads:
+- 1. Specify clear academic qualifications for the position and specific hiring criteria. - 2.
+List a final deadline for applications, or state that the search will continue until the position has been filled. - 3.
+State that Fairfield is a Jesuit Catholic university. - 4.
+Include the following EO/AA wording for ads:

-"Fairfield University is an Equal Opportunity / Affirmative Action employer, committed to excellence through diversity, and, in this spirit, particularly welcomes applications from women, persons of color, veterans, Jesuits and members of historically underrepresented groups.
+"Fairfield University is an Equal Opportunity/Affirmative Action employer, committed to excellence through diversity, and, in this spirit, particularly welcomes applications from women, persons of color, veterans, Jesuits and members of historically underrepresented groups.
 The University will provide reasonable accommodations to all qualified individuals with a disability."

 As all search committees should evaluate candidates using the same basic criteria, the same materials should be asked of all candidates in the position advertisements (other materials may be asked only of semi-finalists or finalists).
-These should include; (i) cover letter; (ii) curriculum vitae; and (iii) three letters of recommendation from qualified reviewers; and may also include (i) graduate transcripts, (ii) sample syllabi of courses taught if available, (iii) teaching evaluations, (iv) a personal statement covering teaching philosophy, research plan, and experience of, or interest in, working with people of diverse cultures and identities, and (v) an example of representative scholarship, e.g. published article or book chapter, dissertation chapter, video or audio recording of an artistic performance, etc. Electronic submission of application materials should be encouraged.
+These should include; (i) cover letter; (ii) curriculum vitae; and (iii) three letters of recommendation from qualified reviewers; and may also include (i) graduate transcripts, (ii) sample syllabi of courses taught if available, (iii) teaching evaluations, (iv) a personal statement covering teaching philosophy, research plan, and experience of, or interest in, working with people of diverse cultures and identities, and (v) an example of representative scholarship, e.g. published article or book chapter, dissertation chapter, video or audio recording of an artistic performance, etc.